 HapticHeart Solutions

-Cardiac procedures are transitioning from open-chest to catheter-based with increasing degrees of complexity.
-These procedures require challenging and potentially risky maneuvers such as accessing the left side of the heart from the right using a needle (transseptal puncture), repairing and replacing heart valves, implanting left atrial appendage occlusion devices and ablation of cardiac tissue by manipulating the handle of a catheter that doesn’t provide tactile feedback.
-The rapid pace of innovation requires even the most experienced operators to repeatedly learn new techniques and technologies. • Inexperience leads to complications. • Less experienced operators are needed to meet procedural demand.
+Cardiac procedures and surgical interventions have largely become minimally invasive, resulting in a loss of tactile feedback from palpation of live organ systems and technologies have evolved with increasing degrees of complexity and need for multiple visual displays.
+These procedures require challenging and potentially risky maneuvers such as accessing the left side of the heart from the right using a needle (transseptal puncture), repairing and replacing heart valves, implanting left atrial appendage occlusion devices, and ablation of cardiac tissue by manipulating catheters that do not provide tactile feedback.
+There have also been significant advances in laparoscopic and thoracoscopic surgery that likewise stand to benefit from haptic feedback.
+The rapid pace of innovation requires even the most experienced operators to repeatedly learn new techniques and technologies.

 FAQ